 • sexual orientation.

 The Solicitors Regulation Authority (SRA) publishes diversity data every two years.
-Their most recent data was collected from law firms in England and Wales in summer 2021 and represents more than 186,890 people working in over 9,667 firms.
-These latest figures show a small but steady increase in diversity among all lawyers when compared to the previous 2019 survey.
+Their most recent data was collected from almost all law firms in England and Wales in summer 2023 and represents more than 203,000 people working in over 9,276 firms.
+These latest figures show an increase in diversity among women, ethnic minority and LGBT lawyers when compared to the first data collection in 2015.
 While this is positive news and an indicator that things are moving in the right direction the legal sector still isn't as diverse as it should be.

 Tara Davidson, graduate recruitment manager at Travers Smith agrees, 'the legal sector does not reflect larger society, however it is moving in the right direction.
 In the last ten years diversity has become a matter of huge importance for the sector.
 Firms are more aware than ever of where improvements can be made and are striving to implement and bolster change where possible.'